AI4Science-WestlakeU/beno/README.md

 ## Dataset

-The dataset files 10 4-Corners examples are under "data/".
+The sample dataset files 10 4-Corners examples are under "data/".
+And the full dataset files can be downloaded via [this link]()

 ## Training